joostm1/aad-cba/README.md

 3. Using a Yubikey as a smartcard.

-# 1. Generating CBA certificates with openssl.
+# 1. Creating the certificates with openssl

 **In Entra ID, users authenticate with a certificate that:**